gamesbook/protograf/docs/source/customised_shapes.rst

       The *peaks* property is a list:

       - the square brackets (``[`` to ``]``) contain one or more sets
-      - a set is enclosed by round brackets, consisting of *directions* and a peak *size*:
+      - each set is enclosed by round brackets, consisting of a *direction* and a peak *size*:

         - Directions are the primary compass directions - (n)orth,
           (s)outh, (e)ast and (w)est,
         - Sizes are the distances of the centre of the peak from the edge of the Rectangle.

-        *Note* If the value ``*`` is used for a direction, it is a short-cut meaning that peaks should drawn in all four directions.
+      *Note*: If the value ``*`` is used for a direction, it is a short-cut meaning that peaks should drawn in all four directions.

 ===== ======